sj24saggs-art/college-football-predictor/README.md

 # College Football Bowl Game Predictor 🏈

 This project is a machine learning endeavor to predict the outcomes of NCAA college football bowl games.
-It explores two distinct modeling methodologies: a direct, game-level differential model and a more complex replication of the approach from the Stanford CS229 report, ["Predicting the Outcome of College Bowl Games"](https://www.google.com/search?q=https://cs229.stanford.edu/proj2015/101_report.pdf).
+It explores two distinct modeling methodologies that both use season-average statistics to compare team performance.

 The primary goal is to compare these methods and determine the most effective features for predicting winners in high-stakes matchups.